winglang/wing/README.md

 // Here we are able to interact with infra config of the bucket bucket.stateful = true;

-// An `inflight` represents code that runs later, on other machines
+// An `inflight` represents code that runs later, on other machines,
 // and can interact with any cloud resources let hello_world = inflight () => {
   bucket.put("hello.txt", "Hello, World!");